The Garden Analogy: Understanding How Training Works at KPI

 In training terms:

-This is why KPI programming never fully abandons key qualities - even when focus shifts.
+This is why KPI programming never completely abandons key qualities — even when they aren’t the main focus.

 We maintain what needs maintaining, while building what needs building.